bull (noun, verb) /bʊl/ LISTEN

 bully (noun, verb)

 Bull, meaning a ‘male bovine animal,’ dates back to the mid-12th century.
 The Middle English bule likely evolved from the Old English term bula, which meant ‘bull’ or ‘bullock,’ but it may also have come from the Old Norse buli, with the same meaning (this is why linguists hesitate to state that it dates back to before the year 900, as the Old English noun does).
 Both possible origin words come from the Proto-Germanic bullon, though again, there is controversy as to where that term originated.
 Some believe it is a variation on a Proto-Germanic verb stem meaning ‘to roar’ (and may also be the origin for the English word boulder), while others suggest the Proto-Indo-European root bhel- (to blow or swell).
 It is related to the Middle Dutch bulle, the Dutch bul and the German Bulle.
 By the 14th century, its meaning had narrowed to mean ‘an uncastrated male bovine animal,’ reared for breeding.
 By the late 17th century, the meaning expanded to the males of other animals, such as the elephant, moose or whale.
 The stock market sense first appeared in the early 18th century.
 The verb, originally meaning ‘to push through (like a bull)’ comes from the noun, but is rarely used.
 The unrelated term meaning ‘a document from the pope’ dates back to around the year 1300 and comes from the Medieval Latin bulla, meaning ‘sealed document.’
 Finally, the slang term bull, which many think is a shortened (more polite) form of bullshit, actually dates back to the early 14th century.
 The Middle English bulle, originally meaning ‘false talk or fraud,’ comes from the Old French bole (deception, trick, or intrigue).
-The related verb, meaning ‘to mick or cheat,’ dates back to the mid-6th century.
+The related verb, meaning ‘to mock or cheat,’ dates back to the mid-16th century.